scylladb/dynamodb-pricing-comparison/README.md

 # dynamodb-pricing-comparison

-Source code of an AWS Serverless Application that analyzes your DynamoDB usage on the AWS cloud, and shows you the pricing for an equivalent usage of [ScyllaDB’s Alternator](https://resources.scylladb.com/dynamodb-replacement), which is a drop-in alternative for DynamoDB.
+AWS Serverless Application that analyzes your DynamoDB usage on the AWS cloud, and shows you the pricing for an equivalent usage of [ScyllaDB’s Alternator](https://resources.scylladb.com/dynamodb-replacement), which is a drop-in alternative for DynamoDB.

 ## Install